Estate Taxes In Alberta

 What Estate Taxes Are In Alberta?

 In Alberta, we are luck in that there is no death tax.
 There is also no real inheritance tax.
+Many provinces charge an amount equal to a percentage of all assets that a person leaves behind.
+Obviously, this amount becomes significant with larger asset bases.
 As the administrator of an estate, there are some taxes that you, along with your estate lawyer in Alberta, will have to deal with.
 The following are some of the issues you will need to deal with.

 The law deems an individual to have sold all of her or his assets immediately prior to death.
 This is the trigger for most Alberta estate tax consequences.
 What this means is that if the individual had RRSPs or money in a RRIF, these assets are viewed to have been cashed out immediately prior to the individual’s death.
 Unfortunately this has tax consequences and will for part of the Alberta estate tax that needs to be paid out.